What is a Member?

 Meet Our Members

-One Family, a Brighter Future
+The Atalayas: One Family, a Brighter Future

 Isela and Angel and their two children, Alesi and Angel Jr., came to the United States from Peru over a decade ago in search of economic opportunities.
 They settled in Suffolk County, where Isela worked cleaning the local public library at night and Angel was a day laborer.
 The children attended Brentwood High School.